Drizzr/MCG_segmentation/README.md

 ### 1.1.
 Key Features

-- **Data Sources**: Utilizes the QT Database (QTDB) and the Lobachevsky University Database (LUDB) from PhysioNet [2], providing diverse ECG datasets for training and validation.
+- **Data Sources**: Utilizes the QT Database (QTDB) and the Lobachevsky University Database (LUDB) from PhysioNet [2], providing diverse ECG datasets for training and testing.
 - **Advanced Preprocessing**: Includes scripts to download and parse datasets, harmonize sampling frequencies, and generate artificial T-onsets for the QTDB to handle incomplete annotations.
 Data is split into dedicated training and test sets.
 - **Robust Data Augmentation**: Enhances model generalization through a pipeline of augmentations including amplitude scaling, time shifting, Gaussian noise, baseline wander, and high-frequency sinusoidal noise to simulate real-world conditions.
 - **Critical Signal Normalization**: Implements a two-step zero-mean and max-absolute scaling process to ensure the model learns features independent of absolute signal amplitude.